 Open before and after matches, The Market Place is designed to create a feeling of unity and a sense of anticipation among home supporters, with the excited hum of pre-match activity rising through the stunning five-storey atrium setting and spilling out into the stadium bowl.

-Visitors have a choice of four street-style food units — each serving different dishes inspired by London’s vibrant market scene — and a chicken shop, which brings a distinctly North London flavour to the space.
-In front of the food stalls, stepped terraces inspired by the stands in historic football stadiums provide somewhere for fans to sit and enjoy their food.
+There is a choice of four street-style food stalls each serving different dishes inspired by London’s vibrant market scene, while an eatery serving fried chicken brings a distinctly North London flavour to the space.
+Located in front of the food stalls, stepped terraces inspired by the stands in historic football stadiums provide somewhere for fans to sit and enjoy their food.

-Drinks are served from the 65-metre Goal Line bar — the longest bar in Europe — and in the taproom, operated by the stadium’s official craft beer supplier, Beavertown Brewery.
-Here the local start-up’s edgy brand adds a burst of colour, with a rustic concrete-topped bar and neon lighting; merging the key elements of Beavertown’s branding with the familiar material palette from the stadium’s concourse.
-The exciting range of craft beers served in the taproom is brewed just metres away in the world’s first in-stadium microbrewery.
+Also within the space are the 65-metre Goal Line bar and the Beavertown Tottenham Taproom, operated by the stadium’s official craft beer supplier, Beavertown Brewery.
+Here the local start-up’s edgy brand adds a burst of colour, with the design scheme featuring a rustic concrete-topped bar, neon lighting, and sci-fi-inspired wall art – merging key elements of Beavertown’s branding with the familiar material palette from the stadium’s concourse.
+The craft beers served in the taproom are brewed just metres away in the world’s first in-stadium microbrewery.